 “Uh...” was all Mike could say in response.

-She quickly backtracked, “I’m so sorry!
+She backtracked, “I’m so sorry!
 Please forgive my bluntness.
-I have always been quite good at reading emotions, but I forget sometimes that there is an appropriate time and place for voicing such observations.”
+I have always been quite good at reading emotions.
+I forget sometimes that there is an appropriate time and place for voicing such observations.
+It is a shortcoming of mine.”

-“No, no, it’s just fine.
+“No, no, it’s fine.
 Matter of fact, you hit the nail on the head.”
-Mike related the story of Amanda’s break up text, followed by the poor timing of the engagement ring, and the work he had to do to convince her to move on when she tried to come back to him.
+Mike related the story of Amanda’s break up text, the engagement ring, and the work he had to do to convince her to move on.

 Selena stood slack jawed for a few moments.
 “Wow ... do you realize what control you had over her in that moment?
 She would have done anything you asked her to, all in the hopes of getting you back.
 Yet, you chose to act in the best interest of her long term future, rather than take advantage of her vulnerability.”

-She reached under the table to her backpack, and pulled out a small brown box, appearing to be just the right size for a necklace of some kind.
-Opening the box, she showed Mike a beautiful gold locket, extremely old, but very well preserved.
-“When I think of how tempting it would have been for you to mistreat that poor girl, the fact that you still acted in the manner you did tells me everything I need to know about the who you are deep down.
+She reached under the table to her backpack, and pulled out a small brown box, appearing to be the right size for a necklace of some kind.
+Opening the box, she showed Mike a beautiful gold locket, antique, yet well preserved.
+“How tempting it would have been for you to mistreat that poor girl.
+Yet the fact that you still acted as you did tells me all I need to know about your character.
 If anyone could ever meet my mother’s requirements, I have no doubt it’s you.”

 She handed the locket to Mike as he began to examine it.
-It was perfectly round, with raised inlays of either silver or white gold across the surface, almost resembling vines.
-In the very center was a pale blue stone, so smooth and polished that Mike could see his own reflection in it.
-Mesmerized by it’s beauty, Mike suddenly snapped back to reality.
-“Selena, this is obviously an extremely precious item.
+It was a perfect circle, with raised inlays of either silver or white gold across the surface, almost resembling vines.
+In the center was a pale blue stone, so smooth and polished that Mike could see his own reflection in it.
+Mesmerized by it’s beauty, Mike snapped back to reality.
+“Selena, this is obviously a treasured, precious item.
 I’m flattered, but I couldn’t possibly accept something as valuable as this.”

-Selena simply responded, “Are you quite sure that you aren’t meant to possess it?
+Selena responded, “Are you quite sure that you aren’t meant to own it?
 Look again.”

 Mike examined the locket again, only to now see a faint glow emanating from the blue center stone.
 “In all my life,” Selena continued, “I have never witnessed this before.
 If that isn’t a sign that my suspicions about you are correct, I don’t know what is.”
 With a smile, she slid the box the locket was contained in across the table to him.